-The Coal Market Module (CMM) simulates mining, transportation, and pricing of coal, subject to the end-use demand for coal differentiated by heat and sulfur content.
-U.S. coal production is represented in the CMM by 40 separate supply curves-differentiated by region, mine type, coal rank, and sulfur content.
+The Coal Market Module (CMM) simulates mining, transportation, and pricing of coal, subject to the end use demand for coal differentiated by heat and sulfur content.
+U.S. coal production is represented in the CMM by 41 separate supply curves-differentiated by region, mine type, coal rank, and sulfur content.
 The coal supply curves include a response to capacity utilization of mines, mining capacity, labor productivity, and factor input costs (mining equipment, mining labor, and fuel requirements).
-Projections of U.S. coal distribution are determined by minimizing the cost of coal supplied, given coal demands by demand region and sector, accounting for minemouth prices, transportation costs, existing coal supply contracts, and sulfur and mercury allowance costs.
-Over the projection horizon, coal transportation costs in the CMM are projected to vary in response to changes in railroad productivity and the cost of rail transportation equipment and diesel fuel.
+Projections of U.S. coal distribution are determined by minimizing the cost of coal supplied, given coal demands by demand region and sector, environmental restrictions, and accounting for minemouth prices, transportation costs, and coal supply contracts.
+Over the projection horizon, coal transportation costs in the CMM vary in response to changes in the cost of rail investments.

-The CMM produces projections of U.S. steam and metallurgical coal exports and imports, in the context of world coal trade.
-The CMM determines the pattern of world coal trade flows that minimizes the production and transportation costs of meeting a specified set of regional world coal import demands, subject to constraints on export capacities and trade flows.
-The international coal market component of the module computes trade in 3 types of coal for 17 export and 20 import regions.
-U.S. coal production and distribution are computed for 14 supply and 14 demand regions.
+The CMM produces projections of U.S. steam and metallurgical coal exports and imports in the context of world coal trade, determining the pattern of world coal trade flows that minimizes production and transportation costs while meeting a specified set of regional world coal import demands, subject to constraints on export capacities and trade flows.
+The international coal market component of the module computes trade in 3 types of coal for 17 export regions and 20 import regions.
+U.S. coal production and distribution are computed for 14 supply regions and 16 demand regions.